-Today's IT-intensive world has given us two main takeaways: we need ways to take tidal waves of data and turn them into something that organizations can use to make informed decisions.
-We need to keep that data and the networks it resides on safe.
+Today's IT-intensive world has given us two main takeaways: We need ways to take tidal waves of data and turn them into something that organizations can use to make informed decisions, and we need to keep that data and the networks it resides on safe.

 And thus, we have the fields of data science and cyber security, respectively.
 So, which is a better career choice?
 Well, if you tackle the cyber security vs. data science career debate in terms of which is more in demand, you won’t get far.
 Both fields are much in need.